jacobalberty/authgate/docs/squidgate/intercept.md

 2. Click the **⋮ menu** next to the desired peer and select **Set Up Exit Node**.
 3. Choose or create a **Distribution Group**, then add peers to it.

-Those peers’ Internet traffic will now flow through the transparent Squid proxy.
+Those peers’ Internet traffic will now flow through the intercepting Squid proxy.

 ---